Article by Rob Robinson

 - The percentage of respondents viewing the impact of increasing types of data as a top business issue decreased slightly during the last quarter, but is now viewed as the top concern by 20.1% of fall 2018 survey respondents.
 (Chart 3)

-- The percentage of respondents viewing the impact of data security as a top business issue increased during the last quarter and is viewed as the top concern by 15.3% of survey respondents.
+- The percentage of respondents viewing the impact of data security as a top business issue decreased during the last quarter and is viewed as the top concern by 15.3% of survey respondents.
 (Chart 4)

 - Increasing volumes of data continue to be a strong concern with 18.8% of survey respondents viewing data volume challenges as potentially having a substantial potential impact on business in the next six months.
 This is an increase from last quarter’s survey results and represents a critical concern for survey participants.
 (Chart 5)

 - The impact of a lack of personnel on eDiscovery business performance continues to increase as an issue, growing as a concern from survey respondents during each of the last three quarterly surveys.
 (Chart 6)